ZaanRiyaz/ZaanRiyaz.github.io/_pages/research.md

 author_profile: true
 ---

-# Projects
+# Here are some projects I've been involved in.

-+ Summer Project (2021) - Factorisation Theorems and Parton Distribution Functions in Soft Collinear Effective Theory
++ Summer Project (2021) - Factorisation Theorems & Parton Distribution Functions in Soft Collinear Effective Theory

 + MSc Dissertation (2020) - A Composite Higgs Doublet From The CCWZ Approach